GoFetchDeliveries/Tasks/ISSUE_TEMPLATE.md

 In a couple of sentences, write the description of the issue.

-For iOS bugs replace the versions:
+For iOS bugs:

 * iOS app version: 1.4.1.
+* iPhone 6 Plus.
-* iOS version: 10.1.
+* iOS: 10.1.

-For Web bugs replace the versions:
+For Web bugs:

 * Brower: IE 10.
+* OS: Windows.

 ## How to reproduce